 There will be signed hardcover and softcover books, some of them in sets.
 Such as a few Batwoman five volume trade sets, or Promethea hardcover sets.
 Signed sets of various series.
 We’re also doing a bunch of grab bags– 50 random comics for $50 (Guaranteed at least 5 or more signed).
 There is an amazing array of comics going back to the early parts of my drawing career.
 Also throwing into this mix are old sketchbooks.
 There are some interesting surprises and odd things in there.
 And some packages might even have complete runs of a few things, or a random tpb.

 Each Grab bag features a mix of 50 different comics/trades/sketchbooks/variant covers, no duplicates per grab bag.

-We’re also offering seven signed Promethea 32 poster sets, these are very rare artist proof numbered editions that come with a limited comic sized Promethea covers book signed by author Alan Moore and myself.
+We’re also offering six signed Promethea 32 poster sets, these are very rare artist proof numbered editions that come with a limited comic sized Promethea covers book signed by author Alan Moore and myself.